Corporate Governance

 Senior Independent Director

-The Board has appointed Louise Phelan as the Senior Independent Director (SID).
-She is available to shareholders who have concerns that cannot be addressed through the Chairman, Group CEO or Group CFO and leads the annual Board review of the performance of the Chairman.
+The Board appointed Róisín Brennan as the Senior Independent Director (“SID”) with effect from April 2024, a role previously held by Louise Phelan.
+The SID is available to shareholders who have concerns that cannot be addressed through the Chairman, Group CEO or Group CFO and leads the annual Board review of the performance of the Chairman.

 Company Secretary